-- Home improvements subject to difficulties, jobs may be rushed or left unfinished.
+- Home improvements are subject to difficulties, jobs may be rushed or left unfinished.

 - Changing homes is fraught with problems.

-- Relationship with parents likely to be tense and uncompromising.
+- Relationships with parents are likely to be tense and uncompromising.

 - Highly strung emotions.

-- Frustration leads to urge to dominate surroundings.
+- Frustration leads to an urge to dominate surroundings.